emehrkay/media_speed/README.md

 I've gotten used to watching the majority of youtube videos at 2x speed.
 Sometimes 2x isnt enough and I need more.
 Sometimes I write code.

+### Features
+* Ability to set the playback speed for every audio or video element on the page
+* Ability to skip to the end of a piece of media.
+This skips ads too
+* Ability to go back to the beginning
 ## Installation

 1. Go to this page https://caiorss.github.io/bookmarklet-maker/